MicrosoftDocs/Viva/Viva/insights/Setup/Assign-licenses-to-population.md

 ## Appearance of newly licensed users

-The data that Viva Insights uses is refreshed once a week, on Sunday.
-Viva Insights then processes the new data, which appears one day later, on Monday.
+The data that Workplace Analytics uses is refreshed once a week, on Sunday.
+Workplace Analytics then processes the new data, which appears one day later, on Monday.
 This includes the data records for licensed users.
-Therefore, if you add a user license on a Tuesday, that person will not show up in Viva Insights until the following Monday.
-After this weekly refresh and processing, data that pertains to the newly licensed user appears in Viva Insights in the following ways:
+Therefore, if you add a user license on a Tuesday, that person will not show up in Workplace Analytics until the following Monday.
+After this weekly refresh and processing, data that pertains to the newly licensed user appears in Workplace Analytics in the following ways:

-* The user is represented in the user counts that are shown in [Viva Insights](../use/insights.md) under **My organization's data**.
+* The user is represented in the user counts that are shown in [Workplace Analytics](../use/insights.md) under **My organization's data**.
 * Analysts can use [Query designer](../tutorials/query-designer.md) to get results that include data about this user's activities.
 * [Explore the stats](../use/explore-intro.md) can reflect data that includes a newly licensed employee.

 Azure AD is the single source of truth for licensing statuses.
-After a user license is added in Azure AD, that user will appear in Azure AD but not in Viva Insights until the next data refresh cycle is complete the following Monday.
+After a user license is added in Azure AD, that user will appear in Azure AD but not in Workplace Analytics until the next data refresh cycle is complete the following Monday.

 ## Related topics